 Zip Line Tours

-Guests can put on a harness and soar over breathtaking valleys and streams, embarking on a series of zip line crossings.
+Put on a harness and soar over Kauai’s breathtaking valleys and streams, embarking on a series of zip line crossings.
 Walking through the treetops and over waterfalls on a suspension bridge gives new meaning to the term “suspension.”
 A series of zips and walks lead to an idyllic waterfall and swimming hole where the water is deep enough to jump into from surrounding rocks.

 - Whale Watch

 Kayaking on Kauai can be a peaceful experience or an exciting adventure.
 For gentler excursions, try the Wailua River to the famed Fern Grotto, or Huleia River from Nawiliwili Harbor to the Menehune Fishpond and beyond.
 The Hanalei River is the longest and allows kayaking through the plains.
-Ocean kayaking is another thrilling island activity, with options including the Poipu to Port Allen course with a stop in Lawai Bay or the Napali coast.
-Ocean kayaking in Kauai will be a memorable, once-in-a-lifetime experience.
-Kayak Guides are recommended.
+Ocean kayaking is a thrilling island activity, with options including the Poipu to Port Allen course with a stop in Lawai Bay or the Napali coast.

 Relax and experience trade-wind sailing on a catamaran.
 When the winds permit, trips to the Napali coast, considered to be “The Jewel of Kauai,” are a perfect way to explore the 3,000 foot cliffs, green valleys, hidden beaches, secluded waterfalls, and breathtaking beauty.